dansmyers/IntroToCS/Labs/7-Hurricane.md

 ### Video
-Watch and follow along with this video: https://www.youtube.com/watch?v=Gb4MUBxtmHI.
+[Watch and follow along with this video](https://www.youtube.com/watch?v=Gb4MUBxtmHI).
 Remember that you can pause or rewind if you need to.

 ### Mixtape